Skip to main content

 “What?”
 Abdul Rahim could not believe his ears as he rushed out after his men, only to find Jana running to him with joy.
 He stared at his wife and the harem ladies in disbelief.

 “Ranima?”
-Amar Singh was greeted with cold silence in his mother’s tent where he was called upon after he returned from Sherpura.
+Amar Singh was greeted with cold silence in his mother’s tent, where he was called upon after he returned from Sherpura.

 “Sit down.”
-He stared at his mother’s unreadable face in the flickering lamp of the tent and stood his ground frozen.
+He stared at his mother’s unreadable face in the flickering lamp of the tent and stood his ground, frozen.

 She stopped at her book, watching him, and slowly kept it away.

 “A few days ago, your Daata Hukum was in doubt about what will happen to Mewar after we are gone.”
-She spoke as she walked around the room, organising her book, the flowers in the vase, and the curtains.
+She spoke as she walked around the room, organising her books, the flowers in the vase, and the curtains.
 “I had smiled and assured him that I brought up my children well.”
 She sighed, making him look up.
 “Looks like I didn’t.”

 “Ranima.”
-Amar Singh almost choked on his words as he rushed to his mother’s feet holding her tight as he sat down on his knees in front of her.
+Amar Singh almost choked on his words as he rushed to his mother’s feet, holding her tight as he sat down on his knees in front of her.
 “It was a mistake.”

-“A mistake Amar?”
+“A mistake, Amar?”
 She freed herself from his grip as she wiped away the coming tears.
 “A mistake that makes me question my upbringing and the enemy of your father’s dignity?
 You call that a mistake!”
-She stood still as Amar sat on the floor looking defeated.
+She stood still as Amar sat on the floor, looking defeated.
 She knelt down in front of him and cupped his face with her soft fingertips.

 “My little boy knew better than this.”
 She said in a stone-cold voice.
-“I think I would suggest your father crown Kunwar Chand as the heir to the throne.
+“I think I would suggest that your father crown Kunwar Chand as the heir to the throne.
 You clearly are not suitable.”
 Her words were met with silence.

-“Enough now Ajabdeh.”
+“Enough now, Ajabdeh.”
 He stood up at his father’s words, quickly wiping off his tears.
 “You are being harsh on him now.
 He has learnt his lessons.”

-“Ranaji, I as a mother can think he has.
+“Ranaji, I, as a mother, can think he has.
 The queen of Mewar doesn’t.”
-She stood firm eyeing her embarrassed son.
+She stood firm, eyeing her embarrassed son.
 “He has a family to set an example for.
 He is not a child anymore.”

 “I admit he made a mistake.
-We all make mistakes Ajabdeh.
+We all make mistakes, Ajabdeh.
 We all made mistakes!”
 He’d stared at her reassuringly as she nodded.

 “It won’t happen again, Ranima, I promise.”
-Amar bowed to his mother who now smiled putting a gentle pat on his head.
+Amar bowed to his mother, who now smiled, putting a gentle pat on his head.
 “I hope so.”
 Her voice was low as she watched him leave with a sigh.

 “He will learn.”
 Her husband reassured her.
 “You will see.”

-“I worry at times, he is so emotional and impulsive it acts against him.”
+“I worry at times, he is so emotional and impulsive, it acts against him.”
 She shrugged.

-Her husband smiled amused.
-“Now where did I see someone exactly like that?”
+Her husband smiled, amused.
+“Now, where did I see someone exactly like that?”

 The Maharani of Mewar shook her head, smiling faintly.